 Bloom Description: Green

 Winter hardy to USDA Zones 10-11.
 In St. Louis, plants are best grown in containers and overwintered in humid, cool but frost-free locations such as large sunrooms, porches or greenhouses.
 They also may be grown as bedding plants or as a ground cover.
 Cuttings taken in late summer can be overwintered.
 These plants can be very difficult to overwinter in dry indoor conditions where they tend to drop all of their leaves.
 Grow in moderately rich, medium moisture, well-drained soils in full sun to part shade.
 Best foliage color usually develops in full sun.
 Tolerates wide range of soils, but prefers organically rich ones with consistent moisture.
 Periodic light pruning during the growing season stimulates new foliage growth.

-Snow bush is a tropical shrub that typically grows 2-4’ tall.
+Breynia nivosa, commonly called snow bush, is a tropical shrub that typically grows 2-4’ tall.
 It is grown for its attractive red zigzag stems and variegated foliage.
 Elliptic to ovate green leaves (to 1” long) are liberally mottled with white.
 Cultivars of this species feature leaves mottled with pink, red and purple.
 Small greenish apetulous flowers are insignificant.
-Genus name honors John Breyne, 19th century German botanist.
 Synonymous with B. disticha.

 Container foliage plant.
 Also may be sheared and grown as a ground cover or bedding plant.
 Popular hedge in tropical climates.